Functional Changes or Decline

 - Changes associated with medication therapy.

-In some conditions, the family physician will refer the patient to a geriatric specialist, particularly if there is an unexplained functional decline that cannot be accounted for by blood tests, accompanied by memory decrease, a cognitive decline or depression symptoms.
+In some conditions, the family physician will refer the patient to a geriatric specialist, particularly if there is an unexplained functional decline that cannot be accounted for by blood tests, accompanied by memory decrease, a cognitive decline, or depression symptoms.

 Further inquiries that should be conducted when there is a decline in functionality

 - Nutrition: Has your dietary intake lessened lately, resulting in decreased calorie and nutrient consumption?
-(In an extreme scenario, only a cup of tea and a slice of bread).
+(In an extreme scenario, only a cup of tea and a slice of bread.).

 - Fluids: Do you drink enough fluids?

 - Medications: Has there been a discontinuation of regular medication?
 Or have doses of regular medication been forgotten?
-Have you recently started any new medications, including food additives or over-the-counter drugs without informing your physician?
+Have you recently started any new medications, including food additives or over-the-counter drugs, without informing your physician?
 Have you taken medication in a high or improper dosage?
 Has there been a change in the consumption of sleeping pills or tranquilizers?
 It is important to inform your family physician about any changes in medications and food additives, as the combination of certain food additives and medications may potentially harm your health.

-It is important to know
+Important to know

-It is important to know
+Important to know

-A person who experiences a change or decline in functioning should not be left alone until regaining the previous level of functionality, or until the cause of the decline is diagnosed and treated.
+A person who experiences a change or decline in functioning should not be left alone until regaining the previous level of functionality or until the cause of the decline is diagnosed and treated.